-This plan was presented to the Alaska Board of Game and the Federal Subsistence Board in Spring, 2020
+Endorsed by the Board of Game and the Federal Subsistence Board in LEFT BLANK INTENTIONALLY

 This document should be cited as:

 HARVEST MANAGEMENT COALITION.
 2019.
 Fortymile caribou herd harvest plan 2019-2023.
 Alaska Department of Fish and Game, Fairbanks, Alaska.